solarwinds/snap-plugin-lib/tutorial/02-testing/README.md

 ```

 Observed scenario is valid.
 Executing without any arguments means that plugin expects to be controlled by snap daemon.
-Since snap is not running, plugin quits.
+Since snap is not running (and not calling plugin with keepalive-like "ping" operation), plugin quits.

 ### Validating metric